 Must carry all the required documentation with complete and authentic information.
 Read all the prerequisites and prepare all the documents accordingly.
 Keeping your documentation well organized can also leave a positive impression on the consulate officer.

 US consulate has strict methods of payments.
-Make sure you know the method and the exact amount of the applicable fee.
+Make sure you know the method and the exact amount of the US visa applicable visa filing fee.
 For example, most US consulates don't accept cash as the payment method and would prefer separate bank drafts for visa application and visa issuance fee.
 Refer to an appropriate source for more detailed information.

 Do not give away any information voluntarily which is not being asked.
 In many cases, people trying to be over confident and over smart give out more detailed answers than is required.
 This may trigger additional related questions which may not work in your favor.